maknz/slack/README.md

 // Instantiate with defaults, so all messages created
 // will be sent from 'Cyril' and to the #accounting channel
 // by default.
 Any names like @regan or #channel will also be linked.
+// use response_type (in_channel | ephemeral) to denote whether the message will be visible
+// to others in the channel.
 $settings = [
 	'username' => 'Cyril',
 	'channel' => '#accounting',
+	'reponse_type' => 'in_channel',
 	'link_names' => true
 ];